lzear/eslint-plugin-ninja/docs/rules/lottery.md

 import {ruleName, presetConfigs, initialText, fakeLint} from '../../src/sample-code/lottery.js';
 </script>

-> "Not only does God play dice, but... he sometimes throws them where they cannot be seen." — Stephen Hawking
+> "Not only does God play dice, but… he sometimes throws them where they cannot be seen." — Stephen Hawking

 # Require luck (`dont/lottery`)